s-a-63/Digital_Image_Security/README.md

 ## Disclaimer

-This project is intended for educational and research purposes in AI privacy and adversarial robustness.
-It should not be used for malicious or deceptive activities.
+This project is developed strictly for educational and research purposes in adversarial machine learning and AI robustness.
+It is not intended for misuse, malicious evasion, or deceptive applications.

 ---